-Payments Made Upon Retirement: In the event of retirement of a Named Executive Officer, in addition to the items identified above, he will also receive the benefit of the following:
+Payments Made Upon Retirement.
+In the event of retirement of a Named Executive Officer, in addition to the items identified above, he will also receive the benefit of the following:

-- · a pro-rata share of the performance shares for each outstanding performance period upon completion of the performance period; and - a pro-rata share of the Short-Term Incentive Plan upon completion of the incentive period.
+- a pro-rata share of the performance shares for each outstanding performance period upon completion of the performance period; and - a pro-rata share of the actual payout under the Short-Term Incentive Plan upon completion of the incentive period.

 Payments Made Upon Death or Disability.
-In the event of death or disability of a Named Executive Officer, in addition to the items identified above, he will also receive the benefit of the following:
+In the event of death or disability of a Named Executive Officer, in addition to the items identified above for payments made upon termination, he will also receive the benefit of the following:

-- accelerated vesting of restricted stock and restricted stock units; - a pro-rata share of the performance shares for each outstanding performance period upon completion of the performance period; and - a pro-rata share of the Short-Term Incentive Plan upon completion of the incentive period.
+- accelerated vesting of restricted stock and restricted stock units; - a pro-rata share of the performance shares for each outstanding performance period upon completion of the performance period; and - a pro-rata share of the actual payout under the Short-Term Incentive Plan upon completion of the incentive period.